 Put their hair in a protective hairstyle as well.
 Braids and pineapples are some good protective hairstyles.

 Again, be sure with the pineapple to only wrap the scrunchie one time so it’s loose.
 You want the hair to be up but not tight.

 Use scrunchies when you can as they’ll be easiest to get out of your child’s hair.

 Tight ponytail hair bands can easily get tangled in your child’s hair and you may end up having to cut them out if they get too tangled.
 You obviously want to avoid that at all costs so use scrunchies that will easily slide off their hair.

 Read more nighttime biracial hair tips here.

 Biracial hair care can be difficult for you to figure out because their hair texture is different than yours.
 You have to learn a whole new way to take care of hair than what you’ve been used to doing for years with your own.

-It can be overwhelming but don’t worry!
-I had to learn from scratch too and had to weed out a lot of bad or not useful information.
-These tips will help give you the confidence to know how to maintain those beautiful curls and help keep them frizz free and tangle free!
+Now you can have the confidence to know how to maintain those beautiful curls and help keep them frizz free and tangle free!